charlesneimog/pd4web/README.md

 ## Make your Pull Request

-There is three main things in this repository that you can make Pull Requests:
+There is three main things in this repository:

 * *Add externals support in `resources/lib/externals.py`*.
 * Improve the `src/template.c`.